piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Ellickson, Robert. *Order Without Law: How Neighbors Settle Disputes*, Cambridge, Mass.: Harvard University Press, 1991.

-+ Essinger, James. *Jacquard’s Web—How a Hand Loom Led to the Birth of the Information Age*, Oxford: Oxford University Press, 2004.
++ Essinger, James. *Jacquard's Web—How a Hand Loom Led to the Birth of the Information Age*, Oxford: Oxford University Press, 2004.

 + Esteva, Gustavo, and Madhu Suri Prakash. *Grassroots Post-Modernism—Remaking the Soil of Cultures*, London: Zed Books, 1998.